theodore-norvell/cogent/StateCharts/StateCharts.md

 >
 >> `current_state` := the initial state<br>
 >> loop
+>>> Wait until one or more events are ready to be processed
 >>> Pick an event `e` to process<br>
 >>  Process event `e`
 >>